What is Customer Lifetime Value?

 Lifetime Value is an important metric because it helps businesses understand the value of their customers and make informed decisions about how much they can afford to spend to acquire new ones.
 By comparing lifetime value to acquisition (CAC), businesses can determine the return on investment of their customer acquisition efforts and make informed decisions about how to allocate their resources.

-LTV Visualization Example
+LTV Visualisation Example

 This chart is an example of customer lifetime value, with month on month and budget comparisons, making it much easier to understand trends, improvements, even seasonality.